(Published in Grail World 2/1997)

-Friedrich Engels (1820 - 1895), the son of a factory owner from Engelskirchen not far from Cologne, was supposed to study the most modern of the modern in the textile industry in England.
-The unpleasant side effects of this industrial pioneering period - today ostracized as "Manchester capitalism" - deterred him so much that he and Karl Marx (1818 - 1883) co-wrote the "Communist Manifesto" and one of the founding fathers of the socialist movement.
-Because the “first industrial revolution” often developed chaotically, uncontrolled and without taking sufficient account of the social upheavals it triggered. -
+Friedrich Engels (1820 - 1895), the son of a factory owner from Engelskirchen not far from Cologne, was supposed to study the most modern of the modern textile industry in England.
+The unpleasant side effects of this industrial pioneering period - today ostracized as "Manchester capitalism" - then deterred him so much that he became the co-author of the "Communist Manifesto" together with Karl Marx (1818 - 1883) and one of the founding fathers of the socialist movement.
+This was because the "First Industrial Revolution" initially often developed chaotically, uncontrolled and without sufficient consideration of the social upheavals it triggered. -

 Germany, the then still poor and torn country, had little to counter the economic achievements of the world's leading British.
 In the first half of the 19th century, German industry was still in the early stages of development.
 Only individual, mostly smaller factories were built, which could only keep up with the exemplary English quality goods in exceptional cases.
 For example, it was a sensation that was not expected by anyone that Alfred Krupp received the highest award at the first world exhibition in 1851 for casting large pieces of steel.